derricknjeru/AlgoDatastructure/src/BigONotation/note.md

 - Use a load factor of 0.75 or less.
 - Rehash the hash table when it becomes too full.

+### logarithmic  O(log n)
+- Binary search has a time complexity of O(log n), where n is the number of elements in the search space.
+  This means that as the size of the search space grows, the time required to find a target element grows at a much slower rate than linear search.
+This makes binary search an efficient algorithm for searching large collections of data.

 ### linear runtime O(n)

 #### Sometimes even nested loops can be O(n).